hanfeisun/viper-rnaseq/README.md

     `
     __NOTE:__ The last serires of digits (cfce-viper-XXXX) will be different for everyone!
 There should only be one thing in your folder at this though, so use tab completion to complete.

-3. Download all of the necessary packages.
-Most of the tools needed can be downloaded via Miniconda.
-Run the bash script from within the __PROJECT__ folder to download all of the packages.
+3. CREATING the viper conda environment.
+Run the following from within your `PROJECT/viper` folder.
+    `conda create env
     `
-	bash viper/build_env.bash
+    __NOTE:__ You only have to do this once.
+This may take a few minutes to download and setup the required packages.

+    - To activate the viper conda environment:
     `
-    - This will take a while, While it is loading, begin reading the *_config_* and *_meta_* sections.
+    $ source activate viper
+    `
+    __NOTE: You only have to do this everytime you want to run viper__

 4. For annotation purposes, __VIPER__ uses a static library to call from.
 Unzip this library using the following command:

    `